Shashwat-05/face-authenticator/README.md

 ## About the Project

-*An intriguing Python project based not only on face detection but face recognization using OpenCV, Image Processing and Local Binary Patterns Histogram (LBPH).*
+*An intriguing Python project based not only on face detection but face recognization using OpenCV, Image Processing and Local Binary Patterns Histogram (LBPH).
+This Project I re-built during the time college  was encouraging us students to learn and work upon Machine Learning in groups. *

 ### Instructions